 So lack of dust mites is great news for your average asthmatic, who tends to be more prone to this particular allergy.
 The other great myth keeping asthmatics away from wool is that wool fibres are brittle, break off easily and can be inhaled into the lungs where they act as an irritant.
 While it is true that inhaling tiny particles is a problem for asthmatics, the likelihood of wool particles being inhaled is very low indeed!
 In fact, when it comes to bedding your far more likely to inhale dust from feather and down products which is both finer and lighter.
 Wool fibres are very complexed, hefty things when you look at them under a microscope and studies have shown that they are far less airborne than just about everything else.
 People who worry about 'dust particles created by wool' should be far more concerned by feather, down, pollution, VOCs, pollen, mould spores and about thousands of other particulates that can affect your average asthmatic!
 If anything wool is a safe bet!
 Which brings us onto our next benefit of wool for asthmatics as well as the rest of the population...

 Wool has an amazing, unparalleled ability to absorb harmful VOCs and keep them trapped away in the structure of the fibre!
 VOCs (volatile organic compounds) can be found in all sorts of things such as; car exhausts, paints, glues, varnishes and cleaning products.
 These can be carcinogenic and obviously troublesome to those with asthma and allergies.
-This recently discovered wool feature is just another great reason to choose wool for your home, we've written an extensive page about wool and VOCs, to explain all the technical details.
+This recently discovered wool feature is just another great reason to choose wool for your home.